psemiletov/drumlabooh/docs/about.md

 After upgrade of my PC box I started to see that Ardour sometimed record MIDI events with some pre-delay (or negative shift), and I readed about this bug and that it was not be fixed.
 I would be happy to use Drumrox in another DAW, Reaper, but DrMr UI is based on GTK2, and Reaper does not support GTK2 GUI!

 I spend some time to play with some small toolkits that produces X-based GUI, then (of course!) started to write the own one, but tried JUCE and...
-That how Drumpecker was born!
-By the way, the name "Drumpecker" was proposed by my wife, initially ot was Drumrok.
+That how Drumlabooh was born!

-From the Drumrox I took my code of drumkits loader. ported it to JUCE file supports format and resampler.
-All another code was written from scratch.
+From the Drumrox I took my code of drumkits loader. ported it to JUCE file supports format, and resampler I took from Speex.